 Apart from Excel VB, a quick backtesting software for certain kind of strategies (for mainly technical trading) can be done using special platforms such as Amibroker, Tradestation and Ninja Trader.
 Amibroker has a good range of technical indicators while the benefit of TradeStation is that its coding language is very similar to English.
 NinjaTrader uses the very widely used and exquisitely documented C# programming language and the DotNet Framework.

 Typical Backtesting Parameters to Evaluate a Trading System

 - Sharpe Ratio

-After understanding basics of backtesting you can start learning backtesting using excel sheets.
-Here is a more technical article on Backtesting Long Short Moving Average Crossover Strategy using an excel spreadsheet.
+After understanding the basics of backtesting you can practice it using Excel.
+Here’s a more technical article on Backtesting Long Short Moving Average Crossover Strategy using an excel spreadsheet.